WeichenStars/WeichenStars.github.io/_pages/research.md

 <br>
 ![](https://weichenstars.github.io/images/nirspec_cleanreduction.png)

 **<span style="color:olive">Protocols to detect the faint CGM gas:</span>** Studies of the Circum-Galactic Medium requires clean, sensitive detections of the faint extended gas emission, which is so far challenging.
 I developed a set of protocols to filter and enhance this extended line emission signal from the slit spectra, by mitigating the impacts of fast-changing backgrounds and contaminations of detector/cosmic ray noises.
-The protocols have been applied to JWST program GO1835.
+The protocols have been applied to the JWST-MQN01 program.